 When you buy hosting, after you complete the transaction you will get an email from the hosting company giving you important information.

 The email will be titled something like ‘New account information’.
-It will be in this email that you will find your new hosts nameservers.
+It will be in this email you will find your new hosts nameservers.

 You will always have